- ABOUT US

 - Injury Prevention

-Dry needling is the process of inserting sterile single-use filiform needles, the same used in acupuncture, into myofascial (muscular) trigger points.
+Dry needling is the process of inserting sterile single-use filiform needles into myofascial (muscular) trigger points.
+These are the same needles as acupuncture.
 These trigger points are tight and painful knots within the muscles that cause acute or chronic pain.
-They typically develop as a result of injuries from overuse, heavy lifting, or repetitive motions, as a result of poor posture or due to prolonged sitting and lack of exercise.
-Dry needling can be used to treat any condition where muscle pain or tightness is an issue, including neck and shoulder pain.
+They typically develop as a result of injuries from overuse, heavy lifting, or repetitive motions.
+This is a result of poor posture or due to prolonged sitting and lack of exercise.
+It can be used to treat any condition where muscle pain or tightness is an issue, including neck and shoulder pain.

-Dry needling is sometimes referred to as western acupuncture due to its similarities, however there is one main difference.
+There is one main difference between acupuncture and dry needling, even though dry needling is called the western acupuncture.
 Traditional acupuncture is based on Chinese medicine and aims to stimulate a therapeutic effect in the body, placing the filiform needles in specific areas to restore the body’s energy flow, based on the meridian body chart.
-Dry needling on the other hand differs as needles are inserted into the affected muscles in order to deactivate trigger points caused by myofascial pain.
+Needling on the other hand differs as needles are inserted into the affected muscles in order to deactivate trigger points caused by myofascial pain.

 The main effects of undertaking dry needling treatment are: